purag/shimmy/README.md

 You can declare a package in a shell script using thw `package <package_name>` command.
 One file can only contain one package.

 ## Import
 You can import a package using `import path/to/file`.
-When a package is imported, all the variable and function declarations in the package will be prefixed with the package name.
+When a package is imported, all the variable and function declarations in the package will be prefixed with the package name followed by two underscores (i.e. if you import a file containing `package lib`, you access variables declared in that package with `lib__<var>`).

 ## Usage
 For consistency, all scripts you wish to use shimmy with should start like this: